serena1308/Phishing-Project/README.md

 ## Introduction

-For this phishing project, the aim is to create a web page resembling an authentic page (like a login form) and use tools like Webhook and Ngrok to retrieve the information sent by the user (username, password).
+For this phishing project, the aim is to create a web page resembling an authentic page (like a login form) and use tools like Webhook or Ngrok to retrieve the information sent by the user (username, password).
 Bob has a dog (a bull terrier) named “Shimi”.
 Bob really loves his dog.
 Alice has a passion for mechanics.
 She owns two vintage cars and often likes to parade around with her ancestral objects.
 Your mission is to get the password from Alice or Bob.

+Here I did a phishing page for Moodle Becode.

 Here are the steps to complete this project: